CheckPointSW/mcp-servers/README.md

 1. **Authentication keys and credentials are never shared with the model.** They are used only by the MCP server to authenticate with your Check Point management system.
 2. **Only use client implementations you trust.** Malicious or untrusted clients could misuse your credentials or access data improperly.
-3. **Queried Data will be exposed to the model.** Ensure that you only use models and providers that comply with your organization’s policies for handling sensitive data and PII.
+3. **Queried Data will be exposed to the model.** Ensure that you only use models and providers that comply with your organization's policies for handling sensitive data and PII.

+## 📊 Telemetry and Privacy

+Check Point collects anonymous usage statistics to improve MCP servers.
+Only tool usage patterns and anonymous identifiers are collected—no credentials, policies, or sensitive data.

+**Opt-Out:** Set `TELEMETRY_DISABLED=true` environment variable or use the `--no-telemetry` flag to disable telemetry collection.